sofiesh/L1_module/README.md

 calculateSavings(): Takes 4 arguments, userName, savingsGoal, currentSavings, and monthsToReachGoal.
 It runs the validateSavingsInput function before calculating the necessary savings per month and returns the savings per month amount.

+## Create Budget
+This module helps with validating user input and performing calculations when creating a budget for the user.

+### Functions
+validateBudgetInput(): Takes three arguments, userName, monthlyIncome and monthlyExpenses.
+Throws error if the arguments do not follow the requirements.

+createBudget(): Takes three arguments, userName, monthlyIncome and monthlyExpenses.
+It runs the validateBudgetInput function before performing calculations, and returns an object with the user's budget data in order to enable use of those for other parts of the module.

 ## Net Present Value
 "Net present value (NPV) is the difference between the present value of cash inflows and the present value of cash outflows over a period of time.
 NPV is used in capital budgeting and investment planning to analyze a project's projected profitability."
 Source: https://www.investopedia.com/terms/n/npv.asp